khaled-11/Messenger-Sample/README.md

 # Installation:

-You can download and install the App on your local machine to test as following:
+You can download and run the App on your local machine, or you can use [Glitch](https://glitch.com/):

+## Local Machine:

-## Fork or Clone this Repo:
+### Fork or Clone this Repo:

 If you fork the repository, this will create a copy from the repository on your GitHub account.
-This can help you track your changes, and use your copy instead.
-You can also clone and download this copy direct.
+This can help you track your personal changes.
+Also, you can also clone this source copy without fork.

 ```
 // Clone the source: